Jpfonseca/Blockchain_auction_management/README.md

 - **validator.py**:
 The script that will execute the dynamic code uploaded by the client to the manager server, at the time of the auction creation.

+- **grabcrls.sh**
+The script that should be run to fetch the most recent Certificate revocation lists associated with the Citizen Card Certificates.
+The CRL's are updated each week(Sundays) by the Portuguese authorities.

 ### Folders

 - **auctions**: